 SSA Codes

 Code Category and Sub Category

 11 Intake & Assessment-Diagnosis and Evaluation

-21 Couseling & Guidance-Purchased
+21 Counseling & Guidance-Purchased Counseling/guidance services

-21 counseling/guidance services

-Physical/Mental Restoration
+21 Physical/Mental Restoration

 31 Corrective surgery or therapy treatment

-32 Hopitalization in connection with #31
+32 Hospitalization in connection with #31

 33 Professional clinic fees

 34 Prescriptions for medications

-35 Treatment for substance addition to alchohol or drugs
+35 Treatment for substance addition to alcohol or drugs

-36 Other restorative services not covered above Training
+36 Other restorative services not covered above

+Training

 41 Post-secondary education

 42 Business/Vocational school(includes business college)

-43 Elementary/High/General Equivelency (GED)
+43 Elementary/High/General Equivalency (GED)

-44 Personal/Vocational adjustment training (includes cognative/remedial training job club)
+44 Personal/Vocational adjustment training

+(includes cognitive /remedial training job club)

 45 On-the- job training

 46 Supportive work services such as job coaching

 47 Other training (for example, driver's education)

-48 Educational materials used in training (books, training tools, equipment, supplies, etc.) Maintanence
+48 Educational materials used in training (books, training tools, equipment,

+supplies, etc.)

+Maintenance

-51 Client room and board, and personal items (clothing, uniform, alarm clock, hygiene items, etc.)
+51 Client room and board and personal items (clothing, uniform, alarm clock,

+hygiene items, etc.)

-52 Personal attendent care
+52 Personal attendant care

-Travel (transportation expense to help the person to participate in other necessary VR services)
+Travel (transportation expense to help the person to participate in other

+necessary VR services)

 61 Travel via common carrier(includes paratransit and dial-a-ride)

 62 Private transportation arrangements

+63 Vehicle purchases or rental for client (if deemed most cost-effective

+transportation solution) Services to Femily Members: Services to the client's femily members only if

+Services to Family Members: Services to the client's family members only if such services are necessary to the successful rehabilitation of the client.

+1 such services are necessary to the successful remaintation of the effect.